thewca/wca-regulations/wca-regulations_2012.md

 - E1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
   - E1a) The competitor is permitted a maximum solution length of 80 (moves and rotations).
 - E2) Procedure for Fewest Moves Solving:
   - E2a) The judge distributes a scramble sequence to all competitors.
-The judge shall then start stopwatch and call 'GO'.
+The judge shall then start the stopwatch and call 'GO'.
-  - E2b) The competitor is allotted a total of 60 minutes to devise a solution.
+  - E2b) Each competitor is allotted a total of 60 minutes to devise a solution.
     - E2b1) A judge shall call '5 MINUTES REMAINING' when 5 minutes remain, and call 'STOP' at 60 minutes.
   - E2c) At the end of the 60 minutes the competitor must give the judge a legibly written solution, using the notation defined for Block Turn Metric (described in Article 12a).
 Penalty: disqualification of the attempt (DNF).
   - E2d) The length of the solution shall be calculated in Block Turn Metric (see Article 12a).